p2panda/handbook/website/docs/02-organising-data/queries.md

 #### `all_<schema_id>`

-- returns many document views of a given schema
+- returns zero to many documents (the "latest" document views) of a given schema
     - no side effects
 - response is paginated, can be sorted and filtered
 - if no filter is selected all document views following that given schema will be selected